wzever/wzever.github.io/_pages/about.md

 - We propose the UniCO framework to unify a set of CO problems by reducing them into the general TSP form for effective and simultaneous training.
 - This work focuses on the challenging TSPs that are non-metric, asymmetric or discrete distances without explicit node coordinates.
-- Two neural TSP solvers are devised w/ and w/o supervision to conquer such matrix-formulated input, respectively: 1) MatPOENet, an RL-based sequential model with pseudo one-hot embedding (POE) scheme and 2) MatDIFFNet, the a Diffusion-based generative model with the mix-noised reference mapping scheme.
+- Two neural TSP solvers are devised w/ and w/o supervision to conquer such matrix input, respectively: 1) MatPOENet, an RL-based sequential model with pseudo one-hot embedding (POE) scheme and 2) MatDIFFNet, a Diffusion-based generative model with the mix-noised reference mapping scheme.
 - Pioneering experiments have been conducted on ATSP, 2DTSP, HCP- and SAT-distributed general matrix-encoded TSPs.
 </div>
 </div>